Getting Started

 ; ── Readiness ─────────────────────────────────────────────────────

-; setup is immediately ready — no prerequisites
+; design is immediately ready — no prerequisites

-; review is ready only after setup is marked done AND env-validated was asserted
+; implement is ready only after design is completed

 ; ── Assignment ────────────────────────────────────────────────────